bdschi1/llm-finance-evals/README.md

   Additional workflow explanations, review examples, and design notes (to be expanded).

 - **Results (`/results`)**
-  Placeholder directory for scored outputs and logs produced by evaluation runs.
+  Directory for scored outputs and logs produced by evaluation runs.

 ---